Gentlemen and four Ladies,

 - “Tiers” allow for a snapshot view of Jay’s positional rankings.

-Please note this tidbit from Jay about his rankings: “These rankings are not based on where you should draft these players, only a marker of where I see in-season and end of year value.
+Please note this tidbit from Jay that he usually says about his rankings: “These rankings are not based on where you should draft these players, only a marker of where I see in-season and end of year value.
 Use them with your ADP list to identify value, or as a wonderful side to potato salad.
 Probably needs more salt.”
 I chuckled.

 The spreadsheet is not locked, so if you’re an Ex(cel)pert, you can further customize this worksheet as needed.
 While the War Room is an excellent in-draft tool, I’ve found that a lot of value can come from it post-draft as well.
 Going back through the draft picks and assigning only the anticipated starters to each team can provide an even more accurate analysis of the league after draft day.